 Total cost share in total revenues is an indicator of profit.
-Higher ratio means lower profitability.
+A higher ratio means lower profitability.

 Marketing costs share as relevant KPIs for accounting metrics indicate how much USD is invested in marketing you need to earn 1 USD of revenues.
-Calculation of marketing costs could be a big challenge of accounting firm.
-The marketing related costs are not only costs for the promotion of business services, sponsorship etc. Do not forget that marketing is the process of planning and implementing ideas, products, distribution and promotion in order to satisfy client needs.
+Calculation of marketing costs could be a big challenge for an accounting firm.
+The marketing-related costs are not only costs for the promotion of business services, sponsorship, etc. Do not forget that marketing is the process of planning and implementing ideas, products, distribution, and promotion in order to satisfy client needs.

 There is two option for calculating and reporting marketing costs.
 One is very similar – just collet all direct marketing expenditures and record the invoices for marketing service provides to your books.

 Another one is the most sophisticated.
-Based on this option, the marketing cost center should include the work of your staff who is preparing newsletters, promoting activities, writing a blog about some accounting topic, developing new services etc. Research shows those accounting firms reallocate its resources from external sponsorships and promotion to internal content writing (for website and blogs).
-In a case of 100% of such reallocation, this line in P&L would be empty if we apply the approach explained in the first option.
+Based on this option, the marketing cost center should include the work of your staff who is preparing newsletters, promoting activities, writing a blog about some accounting topic, developing new services, etc. Research shows those accounting firms reallocate their resources from external sponsorships and promotion to internal content writing (for websites and blogs).
+In the case of 100% of such reallocation, this line in P&L would be empty if we apply the approach explained in the first option.
 Therefore, the detailed allocation of expenditures is a must.
-Only in that way accounting firm can calculate and measure its efforts.
+Only in that way accounting firms can calculate and measure their efforts.

-As marketing is a key driver of business growth, our recommendation is to carefully calculate and measure this KPI for accounting firm.
+As marketing is a key driver of business growth, our recommendation is to carefully calculate and measure this KPI for accounting firms.

 Share of sub-consulting fees in total revenues shows how frequently and in which volume we rely on external resources.
-High ratio means we have a lack of internal expertise in our accounting firm.
-High ratio impacts on our net profit margin.
-In the other side, since some external experts usually have extraordinary knowledge, use of them enable firms to increase of sales of its services and adding up relevant mark-up on subcontractor costs.
+A high ratio means we have a lack of internal expertise in our accounting firm.
+A high ratio impacts our net profit margin.
+On the other side, since some external experts usually have extraordinary knowledge, they are using them to enable firms to increase sales of their services and adding up relevant mark-up on subcontractor costs.
 As per our judgment, this ratio should not exceed 5-10%.